JustAjani/Knight-s-Conquest/Readme.md

 ### July 24, 2024
 - **Implemented a state machine**: Hoping to fix most of the spinning animation effect while switching through states...works for skeleton and goblin.
 [No so much for the Mushroom and the Flying Eye]
 - **Animations Fix**: After the state machine was implemented alot of things broke including movement animation.
 Now that's fixed
-- **Animation flip error fix**: Added a delay tto the flip trigger so the enemy won't spin out of control when switching from states frequently.

 ### July 25, 2024
-- **Refactoring Hell**: Everything is broken...[audio and animation wise[for based enemy that is]]
+- **Refactoring Hel**l: Everything is broken...[audio and animation wise[for based enemy that is]]
+- **Ai States Fixed**: The Enemy ai was messed up it's animation and everything.
+The Audio is still broken

 ## Objectives
 The primary goals of this project are: